grimmfieber/client-app/README.md

 # hospital-booking-client-app

-## Warning I developed this project during my college.
-It's may not suitable for your business.
-It's not developed in terms of professionality.
+## Warning!
+I developed this app during my internship.
+It's may not suitable for your business and it's not developed in terms of professionality.

-### has been developed for vue learning process.
-### not developed in accordance with the component structure.
-### has developed with VUEX
+### This app has been developed for vue learning process.
+Not developed in accordance with the component structure.
+Has developed with VUEX and developed a year ago.

 ## Project setup